 In order to register for PH 4100/PH 4150, you must abide by the following enrollment steps:

 1. Complete the foundation courses (PH 2100, PH 3100, PH 3200, PH 3300 and PH 3500*) with a grade of C or better.
 Students who declared the public health major before winter 2017 are only required to complete PH 2100 and PH 3100 prior to enrolling in the practicum course. *Students who declared the public health major before Fall 2019 are only required to complete PH 2100, PH 3100, PH 3200 and PH 3300.

 2. Express the intent to register by completing a brief survey.
 Every student planning to register for the practicum courses during the subsequent semester must indicate that in their survey response.
 Without completion of the survey, the practicum team will not be able to evaluate a student's eligibility for the practicum courses.
 This survey will be sent via email to students of junior or senior standing who have completed or are currently registered for the prerequisite courses.

 4. Complete the practicum placement process.
 Students who receive permission to enroll in the practicum courses for the following semester will begin the practicum placement process prior to the start of classes.
 This process will include the submission of a practicum intake survey, review and revision of a current résumé and receiving a preliminary practicum site placement.
 Students are required to confirm their practicum placement by scheduling an informational interview with the practicum site and establishing a start date.

 All students enrolled in PH 4100/PH 4150 will be required to complete 90 hours of practicum work.
 Students who have declared public health honors will be required to complete additional assignments in PH 4150.
 These hours must be unpaid in order to count towards the practicum requirement.
-PH 4150 hours should be completed within the timeframe of the semester, 15 weeks for the fall and winter semester, and 13 weeks for the spring/summer semester.
+PH 4150 hours should be completed within the timeframe of the semester, 15 weeks for the fall and winter semester and 13 weeks for the spring/summer semester.